suurjaak/dblite/README.md

-    dblite.update("test", {"val": "will be rolled back"}, id=0) raise dblite.Rollback     # Rolls back uncommitted actions and exits block dblite.insert("test", val="this will never be reached")
+    dblite.update("test", {"val": "will be rolled back"}, id=0) raise dblite.Rollback     # Rolls back uncommitted actions and exits block dblite.insert("test", val="this will never be reached") print("continuing, Rollback does not propagate out of managed context")

 with dblite.transaction(commit=False) as tx:
     dblite.insert("test", val="will be committed")